awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-about-aws-runpatchbaselinewithhooks.md

 **Default**: `AWS-Noop`\.

 The value to provide for the `PostInstallHookDocName` parameter is the name or Amazon Resource Name \(ARN\) of an SSM document of your choice\.
-You can provide the name of an AWS managed document or the name or ARN of a custom SSM document that you have created or that has been shared with you\. \(For an SSM document that has been shared with you from a different account, you must specify the full resource ARN, such as `aws:arn:ssm:us-east-2:123456789012:document/MySharedDocument`\.\)
+You can provide the name of an AWS managed document or the name or ARN of a custom SSM document that you have created or that has been shared with you\. \(For an SSM document that has been shared with you from a different AWS account, you must specify the full resource ARN, such as `aws:arn:ssm:us-east-2:123456789012:document/MySharedDocument`\.\)

 The SSM document you specify is run after the `Install with NoReboot` operation and performs any actions supported by SSM Agent, such as a shell script for installing third party updates before reboot\. \(For a list of actions, see [Systems Manager Command document plugin reference](ssm-plugins.md)\)\.
 The default SSM document name is `AWS-Noop`, which does not perform any operation on the instance\.